felixgravila/esp32-pomodoro/README.md

 ## Bill of materials

-* ESP32 board (I used NodeMCU) - check mounting holes
+* ESP32 board (I used NodeMCU)
-* Rotary encoder without breakout
+* Rotary encoder with switch - without breakout
 * WS2812 RGB Led Strip with 144 LEDs/m - 50 LEDs
+  * mine had waterproofing silicone on it which might be needed to keep the interior diffuser in place
 * mounting hardware - 12 M3 screws and 8 M3 inserts

 ## Printing

+Check mounting holes for your ESP32!
+Might not be standard.

 Printed in PETG with 30% infill for heft and sturdiness, 3 wall layers.